Jeans for Genes Day

 What is Jeans for Genes Day?

-Every year on the first Friday of August (which fall on the 4th in 2017), Australians unite on Jeans for Genes Day by wearing their favourite jeans, donating money and purchasing merchandise to support genetic research.
+Every year on the first Friday of August, Australians unite on Jeans for Genes Day by wearing their favourite jeans, donating money and purchasing merchandise to support genetic research.

 Schools, workplaces and public areas become a sea of denim in a united stance against childhood diseases and friends and colleagues try and outdo each other by wearing the most bizarre outfits.